edemaine/svgtiler/README.md

 1. A **mapping file** specifies how to map tile names (strings) to SVG content (either embedded in the same file or in separate files).
-   Mapping files can be specified in a simple ASCII format, or as a dynamic mapping defined by JavaScript or CoffeeScript code.
+   Mapping files can be specified in a simple ASCII format, or as a dynamic mapping defined by JavaScript, Civet, or CoffeeScript code.

 2. A **drawing file** specifies a grid of tile names (strings) which, combined with one or more mapping files to define the SVG associated